-Korça (or Korçë in a sentence with a preposition like “to”, “in” or “from Korça”) is the main city of south-eastern Albania.
-It is situated on a plateau, surrounded by the Morava Mountains at an altitude of about 850 metres above sea level.
-The site has been continually inhabited for the last 6,000 years, with strong Greek cultural influence in the Iron Age.
+Korça (or Korçë in a sentence with a preposition) is the main city of south-eastern Albania.
+It is situated on a plateau, surrounded by the Morava Mountains at about 850 metres above sea level.
+The site has been continually inhabited for 6,000 years, with strong Greek cultural influence in the Iron Age.
 It was influential in the spread of Byzantine Christianity, with a church established in 898.

-It was a feudal estate in the 13th Century and in 1484 Koja Mirahor İlyas Bey, the local lord and a Muslim convert, who had taken part in the 1453 Ottoman siege of Constantinople, returned.
+It was a feudal estate in the 13th Century.
+In 1484 Koja Mirahor İlyas Bey, the local lord and a Muslim convert, who had taken part in the 1453 Ottoman siege of Constantinople, returned.
 He developed Korça under the command of Sultan Mehmet II and in 1494 built the single-domed Xhamia e Mirahorit (Mirahori Mosque) that still bears his name.
 It is one of the most architecturally significant mosques in Albania.
-Korça was rivaled by nearby Voskopoja, which in the mid-18th Century counted about 30,000 inhabitants.
+Korça was rivalled by nearby Voskopoja, which in the mid-18th Century counted about 30,000 inhabitants.
 Some claims are over 60,000, including immediate surroundings.
 That would have made it the second-largest city of European Turkey, after Constantinople, now İstanbul.
-But Ottoman military expeditions were mounted against Voskopoja during the late 18th Century; the town declined rapidly, and Korça became the regional centre.
+But the Ottomans mounted military expeditions against Voskopoja during the late 18th Century; the town declined rapidly, and Korça became the regional centre.
 Today it has a population of over 100,000.

-From the 17th Century onwards Korça was a centre of commerce and trade.
+From the 17th Century onwards, Korça was a centre of commerce and trade.
 It was an important stopping point on the caravan routes in those days.
 In the 19th Century, it became a centre of the growth of Albanian national consciousness (“Rilindja”).
 The first school to use the Albanian language opened here in 1887; its building is now the Museum of Education.
 Upon the declaration of Albanian independence in 1912, Korça was seized and occupied by Greek irredentist forces who called it Koritsa and claimed it and its surroundings as Greek territory.
 In 1920, after great turmoil during the Balkan Wars, the First World War and a four-year French occupation, Korça was finally awarded to Albania by the International Boundary Commission.
-Enver Hoxha, the Albanian communist leader, attended and later taught at the Lycée (public secondary school) that had been founded by the French in 1916.
-The city was used as a military base by the Italians for operations against Greece during World War II; Korça was occupied by the Greeks in 1940-41, then by the Germans, and finally, in 1944, restored to Albania.
+Enver Hoxha, the Albanian communist leader, attended and later taught at the Lycée (public secondary school) that the French had founded in 1916.
+The Italians used the city as a military base for operations against Greece during World War II; It was occupied in 1940-41 by the Greeks, then by the Germans, and finally, in 1944, it was restored to Albania.
 Korça suffered greatly from the brutal redevelopment by the Hoxha regime.
-The old bazaar area was all but demolished, the Mirahor mosque used as a warehouse and the Shën Gjergj (St. George) Orthodox Church of Albania destroyed.
-But after the end of the Communist regime, much has been restored and the impressive Resurrection of Christ Cathedral has been built, replacing the demolished St. George.
+The old bazaar area was all but demolished, the Mirador mosque used as a warehouse, and the Shën Gjergj (St. George) Orthodox Church of Albania destroyed.
+But after the end of the Communist regime, much has been restored; the impressive Resurrection of Christ Cathedral has been built, replacing the demolished St. George.

-Voskopoja (or Voskopojë in a sentence with a preposition like “to”, “in” or “from Voskopoja) is now a small village, 21 kilometres west of Korça in south-eastern Albania.
+Voskopoja (or Voskopojë in a sentence with a preposition) is now a small village, 21 kilometres west of Korça in south-eastern Albania.
 In the 18th Century, known as Moscopole, it was a rival of Korça, a major Balkan city and a cultural and commercial centre of the Aromanian people, also known as Vlachs.
-At its peak, in the 1760s, it had a population of over 60,000 and was the second most important city of the Balkans in regard to population and prosperity.
-It was surpassed only by Constantinople; it had the first printing press in the Balkans, banks, a University and 70 churches.
+At its peak, in the 1760s, it had a population of over 60,000.
+It was the second most important city of the Balkans regarding population and prosperity.
+The city was surpassed only by Constantinople; it had the first printing press in the Balkans, banks, a university and 70 churches.
 It acted as a business entrepôt between Venice and Constantinople.
 The language spoken here was Aromanian, also known as Macedo-Romanian or Vlach, an Eastern Romance language, centred mainly in North Macedonia.
 There were also Greek merchants; Greek was used in commercial contracts, and the Aromanian language was written in the Greek alphabet.
-The wealth of the city aroused the jealousy of the Turkish beys in the surrounding areas and between 1769 and 1789 they mounted various military expeditions against the city.
+The city’s wealth aroused the jealousy of the Turkish beys in the surrounding areas, and between 1769 and 1789, they mounted various military expeditions against the city.
 Many Christians were murdered or expelled, and their houses burnt down.
 The town declined while Korça grew as the regional capital.
-It suffered further serious damage to its buildings during vicious inter-communal fighting in the region during the Balkan wars in 1911-12, in the conflicts over control of Korça during and after the First World War and most of all in the battles between the Axis troops and partisans in 1943-44.
-As a result, it is now just a small village and centre of pastoral agriculture, largely inhabited by Vlach shepherds.
+It suffered severe damage from vicious inter-communal fighting during the Balkan wars in 1911-12, in conflicts over control of Korça during and after the First World War and most of all in battles between Axis troops and partisans during 1943-44.
+As a result, it is now just a small village and centre of pastoral agriculture, inhabited mainly by Vlach shepherds.